Nanoscale Three-Dimensional Imaging of Integrated Circuits using a Scanning Electron Microscope and Transition-Edge Sensor Spectrometer: MINT System Description

 The thin-film target thickness and material can be selected to maximize imaging speed for given sample and desired spatial resolution.
 The final imaging speed will be dependent on the electron-stopping power of the target material and the energy of the characteristic X-ray lines emitted.
 Thicker, higher $Z$ targets will stop more electrons and thus generate more X-ray flux, but will also result in larger X-ray focal spot sizes.
 The energy of the emitted fluorescence line will influence the expected contrast, which we define as the difference in attenuation between Cu and SiO$_2$ at a given X-ray energy ($\Delta\mu$).
 Thus, a target material should be chosen to maximize X-ray generation at an energy of high contrast for the sample of interest, while maintaining a suitably small X-ray spot size for nanoscale spatial resolution.

-A target was selected for the sample IC by developing an estimate of imaging speed based on prospective target materials and thicknesses, and the available operating conditions of the SEM electron beam.
+A target was selected for the sample IC by developing an estimate of the relative imaging speed based on prospective target materials and thicknesses and the available operating conditions of the SEM electron beam.
+Prospective target materials were chosen to cover a range of $Z$, with fluorescence lines within the dynamic range of the TES spectrometer, and based on fabrication capabilities.
 The imaging speed estimate is simplified by supposing that we count photons over an energy interval of width $\Delta E$, approximately equal to the TES energy resolution, from which an expected background must be subtracted.
-For a certain fluorescence line energy, a measurement with $\sigma(\mu) < \Delta\mu/k$ will have a signal-to-noise ratio of $k$ for the Cu/SiO$_2$ discrimination task.
-To be concrete, we take $k=3$, though the value of $k$ is irrelevant to the main goal of this calculation, the assessment of \emph{relative} imaging speeds at various photon energies.
-The time to meet this signal-to-noise requirement, with a fluorescence photon rate $f$ and bremsstrahlung rate $b$, is
+The final prediction for the relative imaging speed is given as

-where $x$ is the voxel size nad $1/t$ is the imaging speed.
-A full derivation of Equation \ref{equation:imaging_speed} can be found in the Supplemental Material (SM), Section S1.
-The first two factors show that the speed scales as the fluorescence photon rate $f$ and as the square of the voxel thickness and of the material absorption contrast.
-The $k^{-2}$ factor indicates that the time required grows as the square of the required per-voxel signal-to-noise.
+where $f$ is the fluorescence photon rate, $b$ is the bremsstrahlung rate, and $1/t$ is the imaging speed.
+A full derivation of Equation \ref{equation:imaging_speed} and a method to predict the absolute imaging speed can be found in the Supplemental Material (SM), Section S1.
+The first two factors show that the speed scales as the fluorescence photon rate $f$ and as the square of the material absorption contrast.
 The last factor is a slowdown due to subtracting a background from the observed counts.